educational-resources-and-services/bibletags-widget/README.md

 Note: You will need to refresh the browser page with each change.

-To test a deployed build, add the appropriate value to either the `build` or `testBuild` query parameter.
+To test a deployed build, add the appropriate value to either the `widgetScriptBuild` or `widgetScriptTestBuild` query parameter.

 ### bibletags-versification